timmcginley/41936/Roles/Architecture/Integration/README.md

 The integration to the ICT/PM group is really important.
 A symbiotic relationship between the two subjects can help improve the quality, communication and frequency of early design decisions.
-## Architecture -> Sustainability
+## Architecture -> Sustainability / Materials
-Work closely to develop and assess options for the main elements of the building.
+Work closely to develop and [assess material options](https://www.archdaily.com/1004165/step-by-step-how-to-specify-materials-in-an-architecture-project) for the main elements of the building.
 Architecture needs to support the sustainability groups with the information they need.